LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 .. index:: pair: underscore_variables; Flag

 ``underscore_variables(Option)``
    Controls the interpretation of variables that start with an underscore (excluding the anonymous variable) that occur once in a term as either don't care variables or singleton variables.
-Possible option values are ``dont_care`` and ``singletons`` (the usual default).
-Note that, depending on your Prolog compiler, the ``read_term/3`` built-in predicate may report variables that start with an underscore as singleton variables.
-There is no standard behavior, hence this option.
+Possible option values are ``dont_care`` (the usual default) and ``singletons``.

 .. _flag_naming:
 .. index:: pair: naming; Flag